wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 However, by adding commands to WP Starter configuration WP Starter will ensure that WP CLI is available on the system.

 First of all, WP Starter will check if WP CLI has been required via Composer.
 If so, it will do nothing, as it is already available.
-If WP CLI is not found among installed packages WP Starter looks for a `wp-cli.phar` in project root, and if even that is not found WP Starter will download the WP CLI phar and will verify it using the hash provided by WP CLI.
+If WP CLI is not found among installed packages, WP Starter looks for a `wp-cli.phar` in project root, and if even that is not found WP Starter will download the WP CLI phar and will verify it using the hash provided by WP CLI.

 It means that adding commands to WP Starter configuration requires exact same effort than adding them to Composer scripts or to any other automation mechanism, but using WP Starter it is possible to get installation of WP CLI "for free".